arjunrao796123/dog-breed-classifier/README.md

 [Human Dataset](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/lfw.zip "Human Data")

 If you want to use a GPU to run this code, then you can use Google colab or an aws instance.

+# Best models
+The best model for me was the xception model, which gave me an accuracy of 85.7%

+I would like to thank udacity for this opportunity.